tsahith070-design/verilog-calculator/README.md

 ## Overview
 This project implements an **8-bit ALU based calculator** using **Verilog HDL**.

 The design performs arithmetic and logical operations on two 8-bit operands.
-The result is updated only when the **equalto button** is pressed.
+The result is updated only when the **equalto button** is pressed

 The design was developed and verified using **Xilinx Vivado**.